edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 ### Can I apply if I know R/Stata/SPSS/Julia, but not Python?

-We used to hire data scientists who did not know Python but knew other statistical programming languages, but our data pipeline now relies exclusively on Python, so we only hire data scientists who can comfortably use Python.
+We used to hire data scientists who did not know Python but knew other statistical programming languages.
+However, our data pipeline now relies exclusively on Python, so we only hire data scientists who can comfortably use it.

 ### How much statistics do I need to know?